naston/RAG_Demo/README.md

 - Choose LLM and load it - https://huggingface.co/google/gemma-2b-it
 - LM code
 - Test Basic Chat
+- create non-dspy RAG

 ### Stage 3: Retrieve and Generate
+- Repurpose code for DSPy
 - Run DSPy for RAG
-- Repurpose code for DSPy
+- create fine-tuning set and use teleprompters
 - process all docs <- You are here!
 - pre-train an index

-- create non-dspy version of code (pretty much done already)
-- create fine-tuning set
+### Stage 4: Interactivity
 - create a front end?

 ### Final Thoughts: